57blocks/website-article/articles/Blockchain Encryption Technology/README.md

    - Signing Transactions: Users sign transaction data with their private key to create a digital signature.
    - Verifying Signatures: Other nodes use the public key to verify the signature's validity, ensuring that the transaction has not been tampered with and was initiated by the holder of the corresponding private key.

-   There are three main purposes for digital signatures:
+   There are three primary purposes for digital signatures:

    - **Authorization Proof:** Signatures prove that the controller of the private key, i.e., the owner of the funds, has authorized the transfer of these funds.